Satellite-X/Assignment_for_Workearly/README.md

 so that a new plot can be created, showing the percentage of sales per store.

-Next, two graphs are created, based on previous dataframes, one with random colors and one with Hexagon marker.
+Next, two graphs are created, based on previous dataframes, one with random colors and one with Hexagon marker..